What Happens at the Aphasia Center Doesn't Stay There

 The fragile and durable brain Eight students in the class worked at the Aphasia Center, where they participated in therapy sessions to help clients use or relearn language.
 Sessions included hour-long conversation circles and writing exercises such as completing crossword puzzles or grocery lists.
 The students also developed a fundraiser for the center, shot footage for a forthcoming promotional video and researched the efficacy of long-term treatment. || Aphasia Center fundraiser: Reindeer Fun Run for Kids, Dec.
 8, 2012

 Taddeo, a senior neuroscience major who plans to become a neurologist, said she took the course because was excited to learn where language and the brain meet.
 "We're learning about where language can go wrong," she said, "where that manifests in the brain and how it's both so fragile and so resilient."

 Center director Robin Petrus enjoys watching the students connect theory with practice.
 "The textbook only takes you so far," she said.
 "Here, the students can learn how aphasia presents in a person — what it means for that person.
 They also see that there's so much more value to a person than their ability to communicate."

-Indeed, the conversation circle seemed more like an intergenerational social hour than a clinical therapy session as Kepple, Taddeo and Gates took turns asking the clients questions printed on index cards.
+Connecting across generations Indeed, the conversation circle seemed more like an intergenerational social hour than a clinical therapy session as Kepple, Taddeo and Gates took turns asking the clients questions printed on index cards.

 "What are some things you did growing up that you never told your parents about?"
 Kepple asked.
 The five elderly clients laughed as they reminisced about playing hooky, drinking, going on joy rides, sneaking off to the movies — and enjoying that illicit ice cream sandwich.